Modular Pop-Up Satellite Tag

 The SeaTag-MOD™ modular pop-up satellite tag provides a detailed representation of what happens along the migration pattern of a species through its built-in depth, accelerometer, magnetometer and temperature sensor.

-Significantly more capable than competitors such as miniPAT and X-Tag at a significantly lower price point, only $1,750-$2,500.
+Significantly more capable than competitors and at a significantly lower price point, only $1,750-$2,500.
 This economy enables leading edge research on a larger sampling of animals within a given budget, boosting the relevance of results.
 And, because we build these tags to stock you can often procure them within days.